-- Current state: Opening seating areas is not profitable and ordering is only possible via own hotline. - Proposals - Cooperate with ordering services like lieferando, foodora, lieferheld.
-Potential customers living close by will automatically be offered their menu without marketing expenses. - Create social media presence.
-Time needs to be invested to create an account and upload content continuously.
-Still, new customers can be attracted and sustained by linking own hotline and ordering website. - Changing the menu.
-Especially considering the huge young proportion of customers, newly created dishes might attract new customers.
+- Cooperate with ordering services like Lieferando, Foodora, Lieferheld: Potential customers living close by will automatically be offered their menu without marketing expenses. - Create social media presence: Time needs to be invested to create an account and upload content continuously.
+Still, new customers can be attracted and sustained by linking own hotline and ordering website. - Changing the menu: Especially considering the huge young proportion of customers, newly created dishes might attract new customers.
 However, the loyal customers still need to be offered the most demanded dishes.
-A thorough analysis of which dishes are actually ordered might help to reduce the menu to profitmaking dishes and add a few new ones.
+A thorough analysis of which dishes are ordered might help to reduce the menu to profitmaking dishes and add a few new ones.

-Case 10: High-Tech Mirror (1/2)
+Case 10: High-Tech Mirror (1/2) Introduction

-Industry: Technology

-Difficulty: Medium

-Case format: Pricing
+Case Information Industry: Technology Difficulty: Medium Case format: Pricing